 This article refers to the fitting of a 'Temporary Use' spare tyre (T155/80R17), using an Australian Ford Falcon (Model FG) 'Temporary Use' wheel, under the rear floor of a 2021 Hyundai Kona EV.
 Given that EVs often come without a spare, the concept might be adapted to other vehicles.

 I should thank John Storey for his informative article documenting the fitting of a slightly smaller width (T135/80D17) tyre, in his Kona EV.
 He also used an Australian Ford Falcon (Model FG) 'Temporary Use' wheel.

 In addition, the Kona EV is fitted with a Tyre Pressure Monitoring System (TPMS).
-'Single-use' sealant may not only render the tyre irreparable, but also foul the TPMS.
-Some tyre dealers may decline to fix a tyre that has been repaired using temporary sealant.
+'Single-use sealant may not only render the tyre irreparable but also foul the TPMS.
+Some tyre dealers may decline to fix a tyre that has been repaired using a temporary sealant.

 Although a Kona EV full-size spare wheel (T215/55R17), would be ideal, it will definitely not fit under the rear floor.
 Enquiries to tyre dealers in Australia indicate that a new T135/80D17 tyre is no longer available.
 However at time of writing, Kumho Tyres offer a T155/90R17 'Temporary Use' tyre.
 This not only fits the Ford Falcon (Model FG) 17" rim, but has the advantage of a 20mm wider tread.

 The Model FG Falcon has appropriate wheel offset and stud spacing and will fit the Kona EV wheel hub.
 Most importantly, it clears the EV's bulky rear electric parking brake mechanism.
 Complete with tyre, the FG 'Temporary Spare' can be readily found at car wreckers, selling from around $50 or so.